 Considering its size, this little one is a real beast.

-The DeskMini A300 has a great processor that can run most of the newer games at a minimum of 30FPS at low settings, but what surprised us the most were the RAM and storage.
+The DeskMini A300 has a great processor that can run most of the newer games at a minimum of 30FPS in low settings, but what surprised us the most was the RAM and storage.

 What’s more, AMD’s processors rely quite heavily on RAM memory, so the more you have, the better the CPU’s performance (although any more than 16 GB would just be an overkill).